passivetotal/python_api/docs/illuminate.rst

 from RiskIQ proprietary datasets.

 There are several ways to obtain the list of indicators associated with a specific intel profile.
+Each method will return an object of type :class:`passivetotal.analyzer.illuminate.IntelProfileIndicator` that can be iterated like a standard list and also offers several built-in methods and properties to filter, sort, and render the list.

-Obtain the list of indicators directly as a property of an `IntelProfile`:
+Obtain the list of indicators directly as a property of an :class:`passivetotal.analyzer.illuminate.IntelProfile`:

 .. code-block:: python

     >>> profile = analyzer.illuminate.IntelProfile('apt33')
     >>> for indicator in profile.indicators:
     ...    print(indicator.pretty)

+Each indicator is of type :class:`passivetotal.analyzer.illuminate.IntelProfileIndicator`

 For more granular control, call the `get_indicators()` method and set additional parameters supported by the API to narrow the list: